vtopt/VTMOP/README.rst

 ------------------------------

-The directory ``src`` contains all source code and documentation, exactly as it appeared in *ACM TOMS Algorithm XXXX*.
+The directory ``src`` contains all source code and documentation, exactly as it appeared in *ACM TOMS Algorithm 1028*.

 The physical organization of the ``src`` directory is as follows: